espressif/arduino-esp32/docs/source/api/usb.rst

 About
 -----

 The **Universal Serial Bus** is a widely used peripheral to exchange data between devices.
-USB was introduced on the ESP32-S2, supporting both device and host mode.
+USB was introduced on the ESP32, supporting both device and host mode.

 To learn about the USB, see the `USB.org`_ for developers.

 USB as Device
 *************

-In the device mode, the ESP32-S2 acts as an USB device, like a mouse or keyboard to be connected to a host device, like your computer or smartphone.
+In the device mode, the ESP32 acts as an USB device, like a mouse or keyboard to be connected to a host device, like your computer or smartphone.

 USB as Host
 ***********

-The USB host mode, you can connect devices on the ESP32-S2, like external modems, mouse and keyboards.
+The USB host mode, you can connect devices on the ESP32, like external modems, mouse and keyboards.

-.. note:: This mode is still under development for the ESP32-S2.
+.. note:: This mode is still under development for the ESP32.

 API Description
 ---------------

+This is the common USB API description.

+For more supported USB classes implementation, see the following sections:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
-   :caption: Contents:
+   :caption: Classes:

    USB CDC <usb_cdc>
    USB MSC <usb_msc>